 Employers and Job Seekers

-There are two ways to think about one perspective.
-There are employers and job seekers.
-Employers are looking for someone who can solve their problems.
+There are two ways to think about one perspective, employers and job seekers.
+While, Employers are looking for someone who can solve their problems.
 As they want to know that the applicant has some basic skills and characteristics that fit well with other employees.

 While Job seekers need job relevant to their studies and experience.
 Both need each other in some way.